riverrun/genxword/README.rst

 History
 =======

-This program was originally written by Bryan Helmig and has since been developed by David Whitlock although the business end of the program, the crossword algorithm, has largely been left intact (if it ain't broken, don't fix it!).
+This program was originally written by Bryan Helmig and has since been developed by David Whitlock.

 Usage
 =====